 MetadataShow full item record

 Neuroblastoma is a pediatric cancer that is frequently metastatic and resistant to conventional treatment.
 In part, a lack of natively metastatic, chemoresistant in vivo models has limited our insight into the development of aggressive disease.
-The Th-MYCN genetically-engineered mouse model develops rapidly-progressive chemosensitive neuroblastoma and lacks clinically-relevant metastases.
-To study tumor progression in a context more reflective of clinical therapy, we delivered multi-cycle treatment with cyclophosphamide to Th-MYCN mice, individualizing therapy using MRI, to generate the Th-MYCNCPM32 model.
-These mice developed chemoresistance and spontaneous bone-marrow metastases.
+The Th-MYCN genetically engineered mouse model develops rapidly progressive chemosensitive neuroblastoma and lacks clinically relevant metastases.
+To study tumor progression in a context more reflective of clinical therapy, we delivered multicycle treatment with cyclophosphamide to Th-MYCN mice, individualizing therapy using MRI, to generate the Th-MYCN CPM32 model.
+These mice developed chemoresistance and spontaneous bone marrow metastases.
 Tumors exhibited an altered immune microenvironment with increased stroma and tumor-associated fibroblasts.
-Analysis of copy number aberrations (CNAs) revealed genomic changes characteristic of human MYCN-amplified neuroblastoma, specifically copy number gains at mouse chromosome 11, syntenic with gains on human chromosome 17q.
-RNA sequencing revealed enriched expression of genes associated with 17q gain and upregulation of genes associated with high-risk neuroblastoma, such as the cell-cycle regulator Cyclin B1-interacting protein 1 (Ccnb1ip1) and Thymidine Kinase (TK1).
-The anti-apoptotic, pro-metastatic JAK-STAT3 pathway was activated in chemoresistant tumors, and treatment with the JAK1/JAK2 inhibitor CYT387 reduced progression of chemoresistant tumors and increased survival.
-Our results highlight that under treatment conditions which mimic chemotherapy in human patients, Th-MYCN mice develop genomic, microenvironmental and clinical features reminiscent of human chemorefractory disease.
-The Th-MYCNCPM32 model therefore is a useful tool to dissect in detail mechanisms that drive metastasis and chemoresistance, and highlights dysregulation of signaling pathways such as JAK-STAT3 that could be targeted to improve treatment of aggressive disease.
+Analysis of copy number aberrations revealed genomic changes characteristic of human MYCN-amplified neuroblastoma, specifically copy number gains at mouse chromosome 11, syntenic with gains on human chromosome 17q.
+RNA sequencing revealed enriched expression of genes associated with 17q gain and upregulation of genes associated with high-risk neuroblastoma, such as the cell-cycle regulator cyclin B1-interacting protein 1 (Ccnb1ip1) and thymidine kinase (TK1).
+The antiapoptotic, prometastatic JAK-STAT3 pathway was activated in chemoresistant tumors, and treatment with the JAK1/JAK2 inhibitor CYT387 reduced progression of chemoresistant tumors and increased survival.
+Our results highlight that under treatment conditions that mimic chemotherapy in human patients, Th-MYCN mice develop genomic, microenvironmental, and clinical features reminiscent of human chemorefractory disease.
+The Th-MYCN CPM32 model therefore is a useful tool to dissect in detail mechanisms that drive metastasis and chemoresistance, and highlights dysregulation of signaling pathways such as JAK-STAT3 that could be targeted to improve treatment of aggressive disease.
 SIGNIFICANCE: An in vivo mouse model of high-risk treatment-resistant neuroblastoma exhibits changes in the tumor microenvironment, widespread metastases, and sensitivity to JAK1/2 inhibition.

 Version of record